 Why you should buy this: It provides comprehensive sleep tracking in a very convenient, very stylish package.

 Who it's for: Anyone who doesn't want to wear a watch or band at night to track sleep.

 Why we picked the Oura Ring:

-It measures heart rate and breathing, body temperature, and also watches for movement while you sleep to show sleep stages, duration, quality, and other stats, which it then puts into an easy-to-understand sleep score.
-Alongside this is a Readiness score, which helps you understand your level of recovery, and whether holding off another workout would be good.
+It measures heart rate, breathing, and body temperature, and also watches for movement while you sleep to show sleep stages, duration, quality, and other stats, which it then puts into an easy-to-understand sleep score.
+Alongside this is a Readiness score, which helps you understand your level of recovery and whether holding off on another workout would be good.

 The Oura Ring is quite expensive.
-It starts at $299 and while the features are excellent and work very well, they are not all that different from fitness trackers that cost a lot less.
+It starts at $299, and while the features are excellent and work very well, they're not all that different from fitness trackers that cost a lot less.
 However, the cool design, high-quality materials, and unique style separate the Oura Ring from the competition.
 It’s the most comprehensive, least intrusive way of tracking sleep with a wearable.

 Honor Band 6